 Meet our Early Years Team

-Miss Smithies, Miss Eckersley, Mrs Harrison, Mrs Watt, Mrs Lacy, Mrs Law, Miss High, Mrs Bentley, Mrs Butterfield and Miss MacPhearson.
+Miss Smithies, Miss Eckersley, Mrs Harrison, Mrs Watt, Mrs Lacy, Ms Simpson, Miss High, Mrs Bentley, Mrs Butterfield and Miss MacPhearson.

 Our philosophy for learning is based upon some principles of the Reggio Emilia approach however we tailor all teaching and learning to the needs of our children who attend Kippax Ash Tree.
 Learning is led by the individual child but through a more structured and focused approach using sustained thinking strategies.
 We believe that children should be able to learn through experiences of touching, moving, listening, seeing, and hearing.
 We believe children should have time to develop relationships with each other and with material items in the world.